 Worf: Yes...I am your father.

-Ro Laren talking about the torture and death of her father-while she watched.
+- Ro talking about the torture and death of her father while she watched.

-Tasha's funeral, as she gives a series of goodbyes to all of her friends.
+- Tasha's funeral in "Skin of Evil," as she gives a series of goodbyes to all of her friends.

 Data: I find my thoughts are not for Tasha, but for myself.
 I keep thinking how empty it will be without her presence.
 Did I miss the point?

-For me, it was later in the episode, when Worf has been promoted to Data's old post and now sitting in his seat.
-As they investigate an unexplained occurrence (which, as we all know is business as usual) Picard very casually asks Data for his thoughts on the situation before remembering he's not there anymore.
+- Later in the episode, Worf has been promoted to Data's old post and now sitting in his seat.
+As they investigate an unexplained occurrence (which, as we all know, is business as usual), Picard very casually asks Data for his thoughts on the situation before remembering he's not there anymore.
 Picard had been handling the situation of Data's death far better than anyone on the ship, but after making this slip-up, in front of the entire bridge crew, you can see from the look on his face how much he really does care.

-In "Loud as a Whisper", after the death of Riva's chorus, he suffers a Despair Event Horizon, realising that for the first time in his life, he has no way to communicate with anyone.
+- In "Loud as a Whisper," after the death of Riva's chorus, he suffers a Despair Event Horizon, realizing that, for the first time in his life, he has no way to communicate with anyone.

-Commander Remmick's fate near the end of season one.
-He's first introduced as a Jerk Ass who is trying to find everything wrong he can with the Enterprise, but only because he was tasked to act that way.
+- Commander Remmick's fate near the end of Season 1.
+He's first introduced as a Jerkass who is trying to find everything wrong he can with the Enterprise, but only because he was tasked to act that way.
 After truly finding nothing wrong at all, he expresses his wishes to serve aboard the Enterprise for his next tour of duty.
 Only for him to unceremoniously be possessed by the mother parasite and blown up in a completely gruesome manner in "Conspiracy."

-Anyone who suffers anxiety will relate to Barclay, no more than when he spells out why he's escaping into holodeck fantasies, especially Barclay's last line.
+- Anyone who suffers anxiety will relate to Reginald Barclay, no more than when he spells out why he's escaping into holodeck fantasies, especially Barclay's last line.

 Barclay: You don't know what a struggle this has been for me, Commander.